anhvt00/MCAPS/data/Golden-standard-datasets/Pan-2010/README.md

             positive 27593 PPIs (loss 9037 to original) negative 34298 PPIs (loss 2182 to original)

+        # Mapping file from id to sequence: pan_dict.tsv, has 8347 ids covering all ids in pan transformed dataset

         # Spliting shuffled dataset into train (55891 pairs or 90% dataset, pan_train.tsv) and test dataset (6000 pairs, pan_test.tsv)